sandeepsnairms/banking-multi-agent-workshop/csharp/workshop/Module-02.md

 ### Update GetResponse() function in SemanticKernelService

 The `GetResponse()` function is the main entry point for our multi-agent application.
 Within that function, a variable named, `messageHistory` stores a list of historical messages from the chat session.
 The `chatHistory` object is used to construct this history and passed to the Semantic Kernel Chat Completion Agent object.
-The `completionMessages` list is used to store the response received from the agent which then needs to be persisted in CosmosDB for the next iteration of the agent.
+The `completionMessages` list is used to store the response received from the agent which then needs to be persisted in Cosmos DB for the next iteration of the agent.

 We're going to modify this function to provide that persistence with Cosmos DB.